Mexican folk dance: Ballet Folklórico de México

 Mexico's best known folk dance troupe is the Ballet Folklórico de México, which was founded by dancer Amalia Hernández in 1952.
 The troupe consists of forty dancers, a mariachi band and sixteen other musicians.
 Counting support staff such as costume and set designers, the organization involves over 600 people.
 The group began with eight dancers with sporadic performances until they were invited to perform on television for a program called Función de Gala.
 Since 1959, it has performed regularly at the Palacio de Bellas Artes in Mexico City.
 In 1970 was named the official folk dance company of Mexico.

 Amalia Hernández was a pioneer in ballet folklórico, she experimented with traditional Mexican dances that were originally created for religious purposes.
 Hernandez infused Mexican folk legends with ballet influences such as pointed toes, exaggerated movements, and highly choreographed routines.
 Hernandez was able to shift the dances from their original religious purposes, not meant to be watched, into the theatrical production that ballet folklórico is known for today.
 Hernandez has become a cultural ambassador for Mexico through her work with the dance troupe, choreographing more than forty different ballets covering sixty regions of Mexico.
 It wasn't until her death in 2000 at the age of 84, that the troupe gained a new director her grandson Salvador López.
 The repertoire maintains the traditional dances although somewhat updated with the choreography of López.
 Dances include the Jarabe tapatío, the Deer Dance and the Aztecs/Concheros.
 It also has “new” dances such as Adelitas, which honors the women of the Mexican Revolution.
 The group has performed over 15,000 times in sixty counties and 300 cities in Europe, Asia and Latin America.
 It has an average of 250 performances per year.

 Dances in Central Mexico

-Queretaro
+Querétaro

 Concheros dancer in Ixcateopan de Cuauhtémoc.

 The Concheros dance is also known as Apaches, Indios and Chichimecas.
 It is a ritual dance that likely developed after 1522 as a means of preserving some elements of pre Hispanic culture.
 Members of these dance troupes are part of formal societies and unlike some other groups admit women.
 These troupes perform at annual festival mostly in honor of patron saints—especially in the Villa de Guadalupe, Amecameca, Chalma and Los Remedios.
 These are located north, east, south, and west of Mexico City, a remnant of the importance of the cardinal directions to indigenous people.
 Dancers dress in indigenous style garb that can include loincloths, feathered headdresses body paint and more.
 They are accompanied by indigenous drums, flutes and small lutes made from armadillo shells (showing European influence).
 The symbolism and most of the steps are indigenous.